-The school has Collaborative Teacher Teams and parent groups (Knight's Council and Parent Conversations monthly meetings) to review data, prioritize needs and develop strategies to increase student achievement.
-Parents, teachers, and community members were invited to provide feedback and input by way of surveys, conferences and parent meetings.
-Climate surveys for staff and students were given and data was shared and included in the Accreditation Report.
+1. In developing this plan, briefly describe The school has Collaborative Teacher Teams and parent groups (Knight's how the school sought advice from Council and Parent Conversations monthly meetings) to review data, individuals (teachers, staff, other school prioritize needs and develop strategies to increase student achievement. leaders, paraprofessionals, specialized Parents, teachers, and community members were invited to provide feedback instructional support personnel, parents, and input by way of surveys, conferences and parent meetings.
+Climate surveys community partners, and other for staff and students were given and data was shared and included in the stakeholders).
+Accreditation Report.